Re-Home Your Pet

 Pet admissions are accepted by appointment only.

-To schedule a pet admission appointment, please call our Pet Admissions Center at 505.938.7861.
+To schedule a pet admission appointment, please complete the appropriate form on our Admissions page.

 Admissions Department Hours: